simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 #### Managing Your Tagging Settings

 **Tagging** is a common feature on Facebook, where your friends can tag you in their posts, photos, or videos.
-However, this can sometimes lead to privacy concerns, especially if you are tagged in a post that you do not want to be associated with.
+However, this can sometimes lead to privacy concerns, especially if you're tagged in a post that you don't want to be associated with.

 To manage your tagging settings, you can adjust your privacy settings to **review posts** that your friends tag you in before they appear on your timeline.
 This setting gives you control over what posts and images are visible to others.
 You can choose to **approve or decline the tag**, or you can choose to **remove the tag altogether**.